CatherineMeng/site-academic/content/authors/admin/_index.md

     url: https://www.usc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is accelerating computationally intensive algorithms on heterogeneous computing platforms.
-I am currently working on accelerating Deep Reinforcement Learning algorithms on shared-memory, data parallel architecture (CPU, GPU) and spatial architecture (FPGA).
+bio: I co-optimize algorithm and hardware for deploying parallel AI workloads on heterogeneous platforms.

 # Interests to show in About widget
 interests: